raboley/the-heroes-journey/README.md

 To do that we need to update the githook with some if logic.

+By getting the diff and then grepping those files for the pattern we can run the commit hook only when files we expect to cause changes in the index.html.md to be impacted

 7. Approach to the Inmost Cave
 8. The Ordeal
 9. Reward (Seizing the Sword)